J. Gordon

 R - Transverse carpal ligament

-The gallery below is composed of different views of teh anatomical structure of the hand from Burne Hogarth's book Drawing Dynamic Hands.
+The gallery below is composed of different views of the anatomical structure of the hand from Burne Hogarth's book Drawing Dynamic Hands.

 Body Fat